 subjects of Profiling and Instrumentation

 Prof. Kaeli is a Fellow of the IEEE and a member of ACM.

 He presently serves as Chair of the IEEE Technical Committee on Computer

 Architecture.
-He serves as a Member-at-Large for ACM SIGMicro.
+He recently served as a Member-at-Large for ACM SIGMicro,

 Associate Editor for